 Students can select from either a thesis or project options, with specific requirements for each.
 Topics of concentration include computer architecture, parallel processing, microprocessors, computer networking, and software engineering.

-This program offers a balanced curriculum in hardware and software, while allowing students to tailor their degree to focus in hardware, software or both.
+This program offers a balanced curriculum in hardware and software while allowing students to tailor their degree to focus on hardware, software or both.

 Selected Course Areas

 - Computer Networking

 - Computer Architecture

 - Software Project Planning and Management

 - Software Quality Assurance

 Admission is granted only to those with a high promise for success in graduate study, as demonstrated through previous academic records and testing.